The Copycat Perceptron: Smashing Barriers Through Collective Learning

-For simplicity, we restrict ourselves to finite values of $y$, although in principle the limit $y \to \infty$ could also be analyzed, since the coupling between the students is rescaled so that \eqref{eq:freeenergy} is an intensive quantity with respect to both $N$ and $y$.
-The computation of \eqref{eq:freeenergy} can be performed as usual in spin-glass theory using the replica trick \citep{mvpbook,charbonneau2023spin}.
-The additional problem here lies in the coupled students, which formally play the same role as ``real'' replicas, since they share the same quenched disorder, the only difference being their explicit pairwise coupling.
-The calculations (explained in detail in Appendix \ref{app:MFTheory}) require the introduction of a set of order parameters for the theory to be evaluated by the saddle point method in the thermodynamic limit: Namely, the order parameters are the overlap with the teacher vector for each student (in each replica)
+\textit{Mean-field theory --} To characterize the equilibrium properties of the model~\eqref{eq:HamiltonianCoupledPerceptrons}, we need to compute the quenched free entropy in the thermodynamic limit where both $N, M\!\to\! \infty$ keeping the ratio $\alpha\!=\!M \slash N$ finite.
+The set of patterns $\left\{ \boldsymbol{\xi}^{\mu}\right\} _{\mu=1}^{M}$ and the teacher's weight $\boldsymbol{w}_0$ represent the quenched disorder to average over.
+As each student reviews the same examples, the disorder is the same for all students.
+The starting point of the derivation is the partition function $Z\!=\!\sum_{\boldsymbol{w}_{u}} e^{-\beta \mathcal{H}}$.
+In our definition for the Hamiltonian ~\eqref{eq:HamiltonianCoupledPerceptrons}, the thermal noise only affects the first term, but not the coupling between the students: this choice, consistent with previous works \citep{angelini_limits_2023}, allows a finite $\gamma$ between the replicas even in the $T\to 0$ limit, where the model is reduced to a CSP in the space of students' weights that satisfies the constraints imposed by the teacher.
+The physical quantity of interest is the quenched free entropy density For simplicity, we restrict ourselves to finite values of $y$, although in principle the limit $y \to \infty$ could also be analyzed, since the coupling between the students is rescaled so that \eqref{eq:freeenergy} is an intensive quantity with respect to $y$.
+The computation of \eqref{eq:freeenergy} can be performed using the usual {\it replica trick} in spin-glass theory~\citep{mvpbook,charbonneau2023spin}.
+The main difficulty here lies in dealing with the coupled students.
+Formally, they are ``real'' replicas: they share the same quenched disorder as the replicas of the replica trick, but they also interact through an explicit pairwise coupling.
+The Mean-field theory requires the introduction of a set of order parameters, to be evaluated with the saddle-point method in the thermodynamic limit.
+These are the overlap each student has with the teacher vector (in each replica $a\in\left\{1,\ldots,n \right\}$) and the pairwise overlap between two students $u,v$ in replicas $a,b$ respectively: